transcend-information/nvme-cli/README.md

 # nvme-cli
+The project is forked from https://github.com/linux-nvme/nvme-cli In the project, Transcend plugin was added for Transcend SSD.
+Find related commands in nvme-cli/plugins/transcend .

 NVM-Express user space tooling for Linux.

 To install, run: